hotosm/fmtm/docs/about/faq.md

 ---

-Q: What problem does it solve?
+**Q:**: What problem does it solve?

 **A:** There are a few great tools for adding tags to OpenStreetMap in the field already.
 FMTM is not aiming to compete with these tools, but instead has two goals:

 1. To solve the challenge of effectively coordinating mappers to work together when mapping an entire area of interest.
 It can be difficult to **subdivide tasks** and know **who is working on what tasks.**.
 FMTM should solve this problem.

 2. Allow for coordinated field mapping outside of OpenStreetMap.
 Sometimes OpenStreetMap is not an appropriate target for the collected data, so a data flow outside of this ecosystem should be possible too.

 ---

-Q: Don't other tools do similar things?
+**Q:**: Don't other tools do similar things?

 **A:**